AstroDule/cf3-doc/source/datavolume/howtomountdriveoverssh/mountssh.rst

 Then you'll see window where you can specify all connection details.

-Here's short description of the options.
+Here's a short description of the options.

 * **Name** - you can specify connection name
 * **IP/HOST** - that's simply your VM floating IP